litlighilit/openDefault/README.md

 Anyway,
 this repo tries to implement that.

+**Progress**:

+ - Not tested under Mac OS X
+ - implemented for Linux and Windows

 ## desc
 As an answser to `how to invoke the browser by programming`.
 Some is translated from C++'s code (see `cpp/`)